sa-concept-refactoring/doc/main.typ

       Will be removed.
     ],
   ),
-  caption: "Elements captured for the first refactoring", )
+  caption: [ Elements captured for the first refactoring ], )

 === Considerations